Marc Lerchenmüller

 About Me

 I am an Assistant Professor of Technological Innovation and Management Science at the University of Mannheim, Germany.
-I also currently serve on an expert panel examining the impact of COVID on science for the European Commission.

 My research pertains to the economics of innovation, particularly how incentives spur scientific knowledge creation and ultimately application to advance our societies.
 Relatedly, I examine frictions in this creation-application process, especially with respect to the gender gap in science.
 In pursuing these questions, I draw on my training in economics (Imperial College, Oxford and WHU) as well as public health (Yale and London School of Hygiene and Tropical Medicine).
-I am grateful to work in international collaborations on these questions and I am indebted to my coauthors for finding answers.
+I am grateful to work in international collaborations on these questions.
+I am indebted to my coauthors for finding answers.
+My work allowed me to serve on international scientific advisory boards, including for the European Commission.

 Publications